Elsa Hosk Shows Off Her Well-Toned Derriere In New Victoria’s Secret Photo Shoot

 Victoria’s Secret angel Elsa Hosk has been treating her 5.2 million Instagram fans to a lot of sexy photographs and videos lately.
-And in order to brighten up her fans’ Monday, she took to her page and posted a new video wherein she showed off extremely well-toned figure in a skimpy lingerie set.
+And in order to brighten up her fans’ Monday, she took to her page and posted a new video wherein she showed off her extremely well-toned figure in a skimpy lingerie set.

-In the video, the 30-year-old model could be seen wearing a black sports bra and a tiny black underwear from Victoria’s Secret while striking different poses to give a full-length view of her amazing figure to her fans.
+In the video, the 30-year-old model can be seen wearing a black sports bra ana tiny black underwear from Victoria’s Secret while striking different poses to give a full-length view of her amazing figure to her fans.

 She also turned around and put her pert derriere on full display and also flaunted her long, sexy legs – a move which sent temperatures soaring.
 She wore minimal makeup and let her hair down to keep it simple and sexy.